marian13/static_sites_with_authentication/README.md

   cd ~/Projects/static_sites_with_authentication && task backend:start
   ```

-- Open [http://localhost:3000](http://localhost:3000/) in your browser.
+- Open [http://localhost:3000](http://localhost:3000) in your browser.

-**NOTE:** Static pages are NOT hot-reloaded.
+**NOTE:** Static sites are NOT hot-reloaded.

-### How to start a local static pages server with hot reloading?
+### How to start a local static sites server with hot reloading?

-- Run the following:
+- For example, for the `rules` static site, the command looks like so:

   ```bash
   cd ~/Projects/static_sites_with_authentication && task static_sites:rules:start
   ```

-- Open [http://localhost:8000](http://localhost:8000/) in your browser.
+- Open [http://localhost:8000](http://localhost:8000) in your browser.

 **NOTE:** Hot-reloaded `rules` server has no backend access.

+### How to add a new static site?

+- Check how the `static_sites:rules:build` command is implemented and used in the Taskfile.

+- Add new static site by analogy.

 ## Seeds